Salta al contenuto principale della pagina

 • via Balbi 6 (Palazzo Balbi Raggio): classrooms I, Q, R, S, Library of the School of Humanities

-• via Balbi 30: DAFIST faculty studios
+• via Balbi 30: DAFIST teachers' studios

 • .

-• recognitions from previous careers
+• recognitions from other careers

-• resumption of Studies
+• resumption of studies;

-• Suspension and Renunciation of Studies
+• suspension and renunciation of studies

-• request for duplicates
+• request for certificates; request for duplicates

-• enrollment in individual educational activities
+• enrolment in individual educational activities

-You can write to sportello.lettere@unige.it
+You can write to sportello.lettere@unige.it to obtain information:

-• general information on Courses of Study
+• general information on courses of study

 • .